ikny/lem-dev/dev/log.md

     - -> this is probably due to the keypress being so fast tkinter mainloop does not register it.
 It can be implemented into the redirected stderr.

 ## 22.2.
 Fixed a bug in `is in the first half of a beat omfg I have to shorten this`, but apparently the post-prod does not work either.
 Lets fix that!
+Ok, perhaps there was not any... funny.
+Anyways, Lets get into the redirecting of `stderr`.

+### stderr redirect
+Why do I do this?
+1) My program will then be able to catch the ALSA underrun error and restart the stream.
+2) I could also catch the error I raise in post-prod, as it only happens when the user clicks too fast... and notify the user to stop killing their keyboard/mouse, lol.

+The ALSA err is apparently printed to stdout, so I will have to redirect that one either.
+Hopefully it wont break, as it could create an endless loop.
+It was alright, but it did not work either.
+I do not know how the warning is printed...
+However, I can at least describe what is happening:

+When the ALSA error is printed, the stream thread stops/breaks.
+No more callbacks are invoked.
+On the other hand, the tkinter (main) thread still runs.
+It stops only after I click the record button once more, pushing the STOP event into the event queue.
+The thread is then stuck on my while-sleep loop, which is now effectively endless.
+From this state it cannot recover in a different manner than keyboard interrupt.
+However, if I close the window instead of pressing again the rec button, the app closes normally.

+Funny.
+Suddenly, I get the alsa error every time I try to run my code.
+It could be that ALSA is broken or idk...
+Fixed a bug in `is in the first half of a beat omfg I have to shorten this`, but apparently the post-prod does not work either.
+Lets fix that!